-Welcome to the Associate Degree Nursing (ADN) Program at Amarillo College (AC).
-We are pleased to provide you with the ADN Student Handbook to assist you with your educational process while you are enrolled in the ADN Program.
-Reading the ADN Student Handbook is an individual student responsibility, and each student is held accountable for the contents of the ADN Student Handbook.
-ADN students should also be familiar with the contents of the Amarillo College Catalog and the Amarillo College Student Planner.
-Copies of the AC Catalog and AC Student Planner are available to students online at the AC web site, www.actx.edu.
+Welcome to the Associate Degree Program at Amarillo College (AC).
+We are pleased to provide you with the Associate Degree Program Student Handbook to assist you with your educational process while you are enrolled in the ADN Program.
+Reading the Nursing Student Handbook is a student's responsibility, and each student is held accountable for the contents of the Associate Degree Program Student Handbook.
+Nursing students should also be familiar with the contents of the Amarillo College Catalog and the Amarillo College Student Planner.
+Copies of the AC Catalog and AC Student Planner are available to students online at the AC website, www.actx.edu.